rcqx/linked-building-data_office/README.md

 keeping the schema no more complex than necessary."_

-3. [DigitalBuildings](https://google.github.io/digitalbuildings); an ontology divised by Google, following the steps of brick and haystack, according to google: _"The Digital Buildings project originated from the need to manage a very large, heterogeneous building portfolio in a scalable way.
+3. [DigitalBuildings](https://google.github.io/digitalbuildings); an ontology divised by Google, following the steps of brick and haystack, concerned with modeling the characteristics and telemetry of entities, and their relationships with each other.
+An entity is any instance of a "thing" in the model.
+The ontology is concerned with "describing the thing.
+According to google: _"The Digital Buildings project originated from the need to manage a very large, heterogeneous building portfolio in a scalable way.
 The project aims to enable management applications/analyses that are trivially portable between buildings.
-This goal is achieved through a combination of semantically-expressive abstract modeling, an easy-to-use configuration language, and robust validation tooling"_

 Examples describe the "Tutorial Exercise 2" from the ["Getting with EnergyPlus" guide](https://energyplus.net/sites/default/files/pdfs_v8.3.0/GettingStarted.pdf)